Contents and Quick Navigation

 - If you are making a day of it, plan a route with stops that are dog-friendly.
 Remember basic ‘petiquette’ when you are out in public with your pup.
 This means making sure he is tagged , has a collar and leash, for example.

 - There are some incredible places to walk your dog around the UK.
-Spend a little time online to find new and exciting spots to explore, including Canal and River Trust, the Woodland Trust, British Waterways as well as Walkies, a website that features walks for you and your furry pal by area.
+Spend a little time online to find new and exciting spots to explore, including Canal and River Trust, the Woodland Trust, British Waterways as well as Hikideas, a website that allows you to create your own walks or find walks near you